Representation of Color

 (B) Good Condition

 No significant imperfections.
-Minor spotting, foxing, short separations on centerfold with no image loss, or overall age toning may be present.
-May have narrow margins but paper is still sound.
+Minor spotting, foxing, or overall age toning may be present.
+May have narrow or trimmed margins but paper is still sound; any damage to the paper would be confined to the margins.
 Good coloring.

 (C) Fair Condition